 Then review the images and mark sections that contain the region of interest [1].

-Talent reviewing images/marking sections OR SCREEN: To be provided by Authors: Images being reviewed/sections being marked
+Talent reviewing images/marking sections OR SCREEN: To be provided by Authors: Images being reviewed/sections being marked JoVE_SCREEN_61847_Step6.4.1CreateAndRecordHighResolutionImage.mp4 <5.2 to 5.3.1 to be moved here!>

 To acquire images in more than ten consecutive sections, zoom to the image of interest and click Start Position Refinement to increase the precision of registered section locations [1].

-SCREEN: To be provided by Authors: Image being zoomed to, then Start Position Refinement being clicked/registered section location precision being increased
+SCREEN: To be provided by Authors: Image being zoomed to, then Start Position Refinement being clicked/registered section location precision being increased JoVE_SCREEN_61847_Step6.5.1ImageZoomStartPositionRefienemtPrecisionIncreased.avi

 To define an imaging region, click and drag on any section while holding down the Alt key and select Create Tile Set Array from the pop-up context menu.
 The software will create imaging regions in the same relative location in all of the sections that have been found or previously marked [1-TXT].

-SCREEN: To be provided by Authors: Section being click/dragged, then Create Tile Set Array being selected, imaging regions being created TEXT: Optional: Use Section Span slide to limit imaging to specific section range
+SCREEN: To be provided by Authors: Section being click/dragged, then Create Tile Set Array being selected, imaging regions being created TEXT: Optional: Use Section Span slide to limit imaging to specific section range JoVE_SCREEN_61847_Step6.6.1CreateArrayTileSet.avi

 Then set up pixel count, pixel size, tiling layout, and pixel dwell time in each image series as needed.
 When all of the imaging series have been created and set up, the series will all be listed in a job cue [1].

-SCREEN: To be provided by Authors: Settings being entered, then series being listed in job cue
+SCREEN: To be provided by Authors: Settings being entered, then series being listed in job cue ( this is shown in new step 7.3.2!)
+JoVE_SCREEN_61847_Step6.7.1SettingsEntered.avi

 Auto Function Configuration and Image Acquisition